Fukushima Prefecture is rich in nature and has an abundance of hot springs! 3 recommended hot springs and inns

 (c) Fukushima Prefecture Tourism and Products Association

-Iizaka Onsen, which also appears in the legend of Yamato Takeru, is one of Japan's oldest hot springs, said to have existed since the 2nd century, and is counted as one of the "Three Famous Hot Springs of Oshu" alongside Akiu and Naruko Onsen in Miyagi Prefecture.
-It is easily accessible from Fukushima Station, and many people travel from far away to visit.
+Iizaka Onsen, which even appears in the legend of Yamato Takeru, is one of Japan's oldest hot springs, said to have existed since the 2nd century, and is counted as one of the "Three Famous Hot Springs of Oshu," along with Akiu and Naruko Onsen in Miyagi Prefecture.
+It is easily accessible from Fukushima Station, and many people travel there from far away.
+There are

 Iizaka Hotel Juraku, a popular inn in Iizaka Onsen

-Iizaka Hotel Juraku is a hot spring inn that uses three hot spring sources in its large public bath, allowing you to fully experience the benefits of the hot springs.
-This is the perfect inn for those who are particular about the quality of the hot springs.
-It is notable for not only having an open-air bath, but also a wide variety of indoor baths, including hot and lukewarm waters.
+Iizaka Hotel Juraku is a hot spring inn that draws water from three different hot spring sources into its large public bath, allowing guests to fully experience the benefits of the hot springs.
+It's the perfect inn for those who are particular about the quality of the hot spring water!
+In addition to the open-air bath, it also features a variety of indoor baths, including hot and lukewarm baths.

-For dinner, you can enjoy a buffet while watching the chefs perform in the live kitchen.
+For dinner, guests can enjoy a buffet while watching the chefs perform in the live kitchen.

 INFORMATION